 Generally, you must enter in Part II the amount of foreign taxes, in both the foreign currency denomination(s) and as converted into U.S. dollars, that relate to the category of income checked above Part I. Taxes are related to the income if the income is included in the foreign tax base on which the tax is imposed.
-If the foreign tax you paid or accrued relates to more than one category of income, you must apportion the tax among the categories.
+If the foreign tax you paid or accrued relates to more than one category of income, apportion the tax among the categories.
 The apportionment is based on the ratio of net foreign taxable income in each category to the total net income subject to the foreign tax.
 See Pub.
 514 for an example.

-However, if foreign tax paid on passive income is reported to you in U.S. dollars on a Form 1099-DIV,

-1099-INT, or similar statement, you do not have to convert the amount shown into foreign currency, even if you cannot use the Election described on page 1 and must file Form(s) 1116 because you exceed the maximum threshold for foreign taxes paid for your filing status.
-Enter "1099 taxes" in Part II, column (m), and complete columns (r) through (v) for each separate foreign country indicated in Part I.
+However, if foreign tax paid on passive income is reported to you in U.S. dollars on a Form 1099-DIV, 1099-INT, or similar statement, you do not have to convert the amount shown into foreign currency.
+This rule applies whether or not you can make the election not to file a Form 1116.
+Enter "1099 taxes" in Part II, column (o), and complete columns (t) through (x) for each separate foreign country indicated in Part I.

-If foreign taxes were paid or accrued on your behalf by a partnership or an S corporation, also include in Part II the total foreign taxes from line 17e, Schedule K-1 (Form 1065), Box 9, Schedule K-1 (Form 1065-B), or line 15e, Schedule K-1 (Form 1120S).
+If foreign taxes were paid or accrued on your behalf by a partnership or an S corporation, also include in Part II the total foreign taxes from line 17e, Schedule K-1 (Form 1065-B); or line 15e, Schedule K-1 (Form 1120S).

-Note: If you are taking a credit for additional taxes paid or accrued as the result of an audit by a foreign taxing authority, attach a statement to Form 1116 identifying these taxes.
+Note: If you are taking a credit for additional taxes paid or accrued as the result of an audit by a foreign taxing authority or you are filing an amended return reflecting a foreign tax refund, attach a statement to Form 1116 identifying these taxes.